February 2010.

 - for the Stuart Compound Launch Engine -

-These covers determine the parallelism of the crossheads' travel to that of the piston rods.
+These covers determine the degree of parallelism between the crosshead travel and the piston rod travel.
 Of course in addition they contain the packing glands for the piston rods.
 The lower covers are not at all difficult to machine, but the builder should adhere closely to the stated dimensions on the plans.
 (I do take exception to the suggested depth of the crosshead slider mounting screws however and I have made more comment about that later on this page)

 Here is a bottom view of the castings showing the stuffing boxes

-Taking a reference position from the bottom edge of the cover with the point of a 1/8" endmill
+Taking a reference position from the bottom edge of the cover with the point of a 1/8" centre drill

 Drilling the holes for the crosshead guide attachment screws